keeganhsna/honey-aws/README.md

 Click on the running EC2 instance -> It should highlight the row

-In bottom havles of the screen, click security
+In the bottom half of the screen, click security

 `Details|**Security**|Networking|Storage| Status checks| Monitoring| Tags`